rmcfrazier/phpbinarycql/README.md

-phpbinarycql
+Php Binary CQL
 ============

 Php implementation of the CQL binary protocol.
+This project is a client that will allow queries to be sent using the binary protocol.

 Things that still need to be completed
 --------------------------------------